 Top Things to Do Near Port Canaveral

 Serving as an embarkation port as well as a port of call on some cruises, you might be wondering what activities there are to enjoy while visiting Port Canaveral.
-Whether you are visiting Florida’s Space Coast for the day or plan to spend a few pre-cruise or post-cruise days in the area, you will have several options.
+Whether you are visiting Florida’s Space Coast for the day or plan to spend a few pre-cruise or post-cruise days in the area, you have several options.

 Further, Kennedy Space Center is one of the most popular attractions near Port Canaveral.
 Admission to this active spaceflight facility includes a variety of exhibits and attractions.
 To enjoy everything Kennedy Space Center has to offer, plan on spending at least one full day there.

 If you want to grab a bite to eat almost at the port itself, Grills Seafood Deck & Tiki Bar and Fishlips Waterfront Bar & Grill are two popular options.
-These restaurants are located right at the pier and are cruiser favorite spots to watch the ships sail out of port.
+These restaurants are located right at the pier and are cruiser-favorite spots to watch the ships sail out of port.

 Of course, there are several other activities in the area as well.
 If you are looking for more options, check out our list of top things to do near Port Canaveral.